apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Fantasticks’ Lyricist Tom Jones Was Sanguine About the Musical’s Tangled History With Hollywood, Including a Near-Miss With Barbra Streisand**
+**Maui fires: Frustration mounts over relief effort**

-You can read more about it [here](https://variety.com/2023/film/news/fantasticks-tom-jones-recalled-stage-musical-hollywood-adaptation-1235695218/).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-66495015).

 ## Requirements
 - Python 3.8